jacky-ui/PokeBattle/README.md

 </p>

 At first I actually wanted to recreate a Pokemon battle like in the games, but I noticed that this API only provides images of a Pokemon card.
 Maybe I will create my own Pokemon API with images of Pokemons instead of cards.

+P.S.
+The API used is very slow, so will take time for things to load